techidaily/site-article-knowledge/source/_posts/new-2024-approved-the-complete-guide-to-livestreaming-on-mobile-devices.md

 A camcorder or webcam will work perfectly for live streaming as long as the camera able to shoot at a minimum of 720p HD, 24fps.
 It's totally fine to start off with the webcam on your laptop, or a better webcam.
 I have used the Logitech C922 for streaming and it works like a charm.
 The Mevo Plus helps you on great quality when you use a mobile device.
 After that you run your program into a software such as OBS where you can apply filters to improve your image, which you will be using to also live stream onto the actual platform such as YouTube or Twitch.
 A plus is that you don't need a memory card for streaming as you're not recording on the camera itself.

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=2337838&QTY=1&AFFILIATE=108875&CART=1"><iframe width="640" height="390" src="https://www.youtube.com/embed/rzZwphIv4RM" title="APFill - Ink and Toner Coverage Calculator" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe></a>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/LI9nKlbhnw8?si=uUXFVbuEqXtFHHv0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

 ## Part 2\.
 What microphone do you need?

 When talking about audio, it's one of the most important elements of your overall live stream.
 If people are getting frustrated trying to hear what you say, they are less likely to stay.
 Nowadays a lot of smartphones have amazing microphones with built-in noise cancellation and echo reduction.
 If you're using a laptop or desktop, we recommend an external microphone as the webcam microphones aren't that great.